 EV Charger Installation in Washington State: 279,781 EVs (2026 Guide)

-Washington ranks 2nd in our dataset with 279,781 registered EVs and over 1.27 million EV title transactions.
+Washington ranks 2nd in my dataset with 279,781 registered EVs and over 1.27 million EV title transactions.
 The Seattle eastside is the epicenter.

 How much does EV charger installation cost in Washington?